Schumacher foul on Battiston: The story of the ‘Night of Seville’ 1982

-Everyone remembers certain World Cups for certain reasons.
-Whether it’s Michael Owen’s burst in behind Argentine lines as a 17-year-old at France 98, or Diego Maradona’s “hand of god” moment in Mexico 86, we’ve all got unforgettable memories of the World Cup.
+Everyone remembers different World Cups for certain reasons, whether it is Michael Owen’s burst in behind Argentine lines as an 18-year-old at France 98, or Diego Maradona’s “Hand of God” moment in Mexico 86, we have all got unforgettable memories of the World Cup.

 For fans of a certain generation, Italy’s victory at the 1982 renewal of the world’s most prestigious football tournament in Spain will live long in the memory.